Academics

 Brooklyn College is an integral part of the cultural and artistic energy of New York City.
 Our faculty members in the Department of English offer incomparable expertise and tremendous talent, and each brings a unique perspective to their teaching and mentoring in and out of the classroom.

+Through job fairs, the internship database, and internship panels, the Magner Career Center gives students in the English M.A. program access to internships at a variety of companies.
 In addition, we have an internship for students who want to work in the English Majors’ Counseling Office, where you will help other students understand their courses and schedules, publish a weekly blog, and publish a literary and arts magazine, The Junction, to which you can contribute even if you are not on the editorial staff.

 Brooklyn College English alumni have found employment with many organizations, including: